Vietnam in March: Weather and Event Guide

 March Events

-Following February, March still offers many festivals held across the country.
-This is a great time to dig into the cultural aspects of different communities in Vietnam.
+Following February, March offers several festivals held across the country, making it a fantastic time to dive into the cultural aspects of various communities in Vietnam.

 Elephant racing in Dak Lak, Vietnam (Credit: Shutterstock)